Freccia IFV

-The VBM – Freccia is a family of 8×8 armoured vehicles that was designed and manufactured for the Italian Army by Iveco Defence Vehicles for the hull, the engine and the suspension, and OTO Melara for the armament.
-The first variant to be developed was the IFV, the Freccia being equipped with a Hitfist turret, the same as the one installed on the Dardo IFV.
+The VBM - Freccia is a family of 8×8 armoured vehicles that was designed and manufactured for the Italian Army by Iveco Defence Vehicles for the hull, the engine and the suspension, and OTO Melara for the armament.
+The first variant to be developed was the IFV, the Freccia being equipped with a Hitfist turret, the same as the one installed on the VCC Dardo.

 Background

 The Italian Army was looking for a successor to some of the Cold War era M113 variants in the Italian Army, among which the VCC-1 infantry fighting vehicle, the VCC-2 armoured personnel carrier and the M106 mortar carrier.

 The VCC-1 IFV was replaced by the Dardo IFV.
 The Freccia was ordered to replace Cold War VCC-2 armoured personnel carriers of the Mechanized Brigade "Pinerolo" in Southern Italy.

 A change in the doctrine for a more mobile vehicle was the reason behind the choice of a wheeled platform.
 And as a support to the infantry, a turret was selected to equip the successor of the VCC-2 APC variant, which increased the capabilities and the power of the infantry brigades.
 Some other variants such as command post vehicles, mortar carriers are also in use in the Italian Army.

 Several batches have been ordered since the first one in 2006.